Clustering and Expected Seat-Share for District Maps: Statistical Clustering

 \begin{lem} $\mu_{\A} = p_A(\VT)$. \end{lem} This conclusion is very natural.
-For example, if $35\%$ of the state's population is loyal to party $A$, the lemma says that on average $35\%$ of a random district is loyal to party $A$.
-Although our setup allows $\Gamma$ to be an \emph{arbitrary} distribution on the space of maps, the following proof takes advantage of the fact that $\tilde\Gamma$ is \emph{not} an arbitrary distribution on the space of districts, but rather has special properties just because it is induced by $\Gamma$. \begin{proof}
+For example, if $35\%$ of the state's population is loyal to party $A$, the lemma says that on average $35\%$ of a random district is loyal to party $A$. \begin{proof}

-\end{proof} \begin{definition} The \emph{partisan clustering} is: $\K_\A = \frac{\sigma_\A^2}{\mu_\A(1-\mu_\A)}.$ \end{definition} According to the appendix, $\K_\A\in(0,1)$ measures the variance of $\A$ relative to the maximal variance possible for the given value of $\mu_\A$.
-Values for $\K_\A$ close to zero occur when all vertices (and hence all districts) have about the same fraction of party $A$ voters.
-On the other hand, values of $\K_\A$ close to $1$ occur when a randomly chosen district is very likely to either be filled entirely with party $A$ voters or contain no party $A$ voters.
-Intuitively, we expect this to happen when the party $A$ voters are geographically segregated on one side of the state, and the size of a district is small relative to the size of their turf.
+\end{proof} \begin{definition} The \emph{statistical clustering} is: $\K = \frac{\sigma_\A^2}{\mu_\A(1-\mu_\A)}.$ \end{definition} The value $\K$ is defined here with respect to Party $A$, but it is straightforward to verify that the measurement would be unchanged if the roles of $A$ and $B$ were swapped throughout.
+In other words, the statistical clustering of Party $A$ equals the statistical clustering of Party $B$, which is why the non-party-specific terminology is appropriate.

-We defined partisan clustering with respect to Party A, but it is straightforward to verify that the measurement would be unchanged if defined with respect to Party B; that is, the clustering of Party A equals the clustering of Party B.
+According to the appendix, $\K\in[0,1]$ measures the variance of $\A$ relative to the maximal variance possible for the given value of $\mu_\A$, and this maximum occurs when the support of $\A$ is $\{0,1\}$.
+Values of $\K$ close to zero occur in the homogeneous situation when all vertices (and hence all districts) have about the same fraction of party $A$ voters.
+On the other hand, values of $\K$ close to $1$ occur when a randomly chosen district is very likely to either be filled entirely with party $A$ voters or contain no party $A$ voters.
+In natural applications, we expect this to happen when party $A$ voters are segregated into a geographically isolated region of the state.

-Notice that $\K_{\A}$ depends not only on the graph $G$ but also on the distribution $\Gamma$.
-The advantage of this dependence is that $\K_{\A}$ can be easily related to the expectation for the outcome of an election.
+The term ``geographically isolated'' requires qualification here.
+Our definition of $\K$ depends not only on the graph $G$ but also on the probability function $\Pr$.
+Because of this dependence, ``clustering'' is not the right word for what $\K$ measures in certain unnatural mathematically-contrived examples, such as when $\Pr$ is uniform among all maps with no regard for contiguity or other geographical redistricting criteria.
+But in natural applications, such as when MCMC methods are applied to a particular state with a reasonably large number of districts, we propose that ``clustering'' is exactly what $\K$ measures because of the way that $\Pr$ encodes the geography of the state.
+Furthermore, unlike graph-theoretic definitions for clustering that depend only on $\{G,p_A,p_B\}$, our statistics-based measurement $\K$ can be easily related to the expectation for the outcome of an election, which is the goal of the remainder of this section.